If your goal is to slim down and you’re seemingly “doing everything right,” a lack of progress in the fat loss department can be demoralizing.

 I don’t care what the marketing on the front of the box says.
 I don’t care what the official FDA label on the back of the box says.
 I only care about what your body thinks.

 To be successful, you must redefine what sugar means and adopt a new approach.

-Take Action: If you struggle with sugar cravings or feel like you have an unhealthy relationship with sugar and processed foods, it’s time to Shut Down Your Sugar Cravings.
+Take Action: If you struggle with sugar cravings or feel like you have an unhealthy relationship with sugar and processed foods, it’s time to Decode Your Cravings.

 3) You don’t move your body enough.

 Movement is important.
 The amount of sitting and stationary activity we do is off the charts.
 It’s to the point that sedentary behavior is becoming pathological.

 We used to live in a world that required physical movement.
 Now, we can get through our entire day—sometimes our entire week—without much physical activity at all.

 The results is that we now must be very intentional about our movement practice, lest it doesn’t happen.